Noosfera (icebreaker)

 Noosfera (Ноосфера) is a polar supply and research ship operated by the National Antarctic Scientific Center of Ukraine.
 Until 2021, she was operated by the British Antarctic Survey and named RRS James Clark Ross.

 History

 British Antarctic Survey

-RRS James Clark Ross was constructed at Swan Hunter Shipbuilders in Wallsend, UK and was named after the British explorer James Clark Ross.
+RRS James Clark Ross was constructed at Swan Hunter in Wallsend, England and was named after the British explorer James Clark Ross.
 She replaced the in 1991.
-She was launched by Her Majesty Queen Elizabeth II 1 December 1990.
+She was launched by Queen Elizabeth II on 1 December 1990.

 In March 2018, RRS James Clark Ross was due to sample the marine life around the world's biggest iceberg, A-68, but was unable to reach the site due to sea ice conditions.

 After 30 years' service, James Clark Ross was sold to the National Antarctic Scientific Center of Ukraine, in August 2021.